ehzawad/gregmat/readme.md

 30. **substantiate** - prove; show to be true; give substance to; support; justify; vindicate; corroborate; endorse; give credence to; vouch for, attest to

+### group 29

+1. **propitious** - giving or indicating a good chance of success; favorable

+2. **ominous** - giving the impression that something bad or unpleasant is going to happen; threatening; inauspicious

+3. **detente** - the easing of hostality or strained relations, especially between countries

+4. **outlandish** - looking or sounding bizarre or unfamiliar

+5. **abscond** - leave hurriedly and secrectly, typically to avoid detection of or arrest for an unlawful action such as theft; run away; flee; make a break for it; disappear; sneak away

+6. **imbroglio** - an extremely confused, complicated, or embrassing situation

+7. **languish** - weaken, deteriorate, waste away, be disregarded, experience hardship

+8. **nimble** - quick and light in movement or action; agile; (of the mind) quick to comprehend

+9. **prurient** - having or encouraging an excessive interest in sexual matters

+10. **bawdy** - dealing with sexual matters in a comical way; humorously indecent

+11. **croon** - hum or sing in a soft, low voice, especially in a sentimental manner

+12. **aspersion** - an attack on the reputation or integrity of someone or something

+13. **nadir** - the lowest point in the fortunes of a persion or organization

+14. **dowdy** - (of a person or their clothes) unfashionable and without style in appearance (typically used of a woman)

+15. **sadistic** - deriving pleasure from inflicting pain, suffering, or humiliation on others

+16. **echelon** - level, rank, position(MILITARY)

+17. **depose** - remove from office suddenly and forcefully; (LAW) testify to or give (evidence) on oath, typically in a written statement

+18. **apogee** - the highest point in the development of something; a climax or culmination

+19. **ennui** - a feeling of listlessness and dissatisfaction arising from a lack of occupation or excitement

+20. **collude** - cooperate in a secret or unlawful way in order to deceive or gain an advantage over others

+21. **conviction** - declaration (or pronouncement) of guilt, sentence, judgement; a firmly held belief, the quality of showing that one is firmly convinced of what one believes or says

+22. **conflagration** - an extensive fire which destroys a great deal of land or property

+23. **chagrin** - distress or embarrassment at having failed or been humiliated

+24. **contretemps** - a minor dispute or disagreement; an unexpected and unfortunate occurrence

+25. **commiserate** - offer sympathy to, be moved by, condole with

+26. **zenith** - the time at which something is most powerful or successful

+27. **fulcrum** - the point on which a lever rests or is supported and on which it pivots; a thing that plays a central or essential role in an activity, event, or situation

+28. **expatiate** - speak or write at length or in detail

+29. **jocund** - cheerful and lighthearted

+30. **fraught** - (fraught with) (of a situation or course of action) filled with or likely to result in (something undesirable); causing or affected by anxiety or stress